lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 }
 ~~~~

 Go to the `Keys` section of the CosmosDB.
-Make a note of `Primary Connection String`.
+Make a note of `Primary Key`.

 This is the very basic data format we will use for the data from the URL shortener.